Blue men of the Minch: Description and common attributes

+The blue men are said to twist and dive like porpoises (harbour porpoise pictured jumping from the water).

 In traditional tales the blue men have the power to create severe storms, but when the weather is fine they sleep or float just under the surface of the water.
 They swim with their torso from the waist upwards raised out of the sea, twisting and diving in a similar way to a porpoise.
 To amuse themselves the creatures play shinty when the skies are clear and bright at night.
 They are able to speak and converse with mariners and are especially vocal when soaking vessels with water spray, roaring with laughter as vessels capsize.

 When the blue men gather to attack passing vessels their chief, sometimes named as Shony, rises up out of the water and shouts two lines of poetry to the skipper, and if he cannot add two lines to complete the verse the blue men seize his boat.
 Mackenzie highlights the following exchange between the skipper of a boat and the chief of the blue men: